euler-xyz/evc-playground/README.md

 ## CVC Playground

 This repository serves as a sandbox for exploring the CVC.
 It includes various example vaults, operators, and patterns that can be utilized as a foundation for creating your own smart contracts that interact with the CVC.
-Given the complexity of the CVC, the CVC Playground repository was established to foster the development of standard patterns and best practices for building products on top of the CVC.
+Given the complexity of the CVC, the CVC Playground repository was established to illustrate basic concepts related to the CVC, to foster the development of standard patterns and best practices for building products on top of the CVC.
 Please note that none of the contracts in this repository have been audited and are intended solely for testing and experimentation.
 They should not be used in production under any circumstances.

 ---